GeoModelLab/octopus/README.md

 ## Required packages and extensions
 The *octoPus* works on Windows, Linux, and macOS operating systems and requires a series of programs to properly run.
 * .NET core ≥ 7.0
-Please visit the link https://learn.microsoft.com/en-us/dotnet/core/install/upgrade to learn how to update the .NET core version
+Please visit [this link](https://learn.microsoft.com/en-us/dotnet/core/install/upgrade) to learn how to update the .NET core version
 * R version ≥ R-4.3.2
-Please visit the link https://cran.r-project.org/bin/windows/base/ to download the latest R version (windows)
+Please visit [this link](https://cran.r-project.org/bin/windows/base/) to download the latest R version (windows)
-Please visit the link https://cloud.r-project.org/bin/macosx/ to download the latest R version (macOS)
+Please visit [this link](https://cloud.r-project.org/bin/macosx/) to download the latest R version (macOS)
 * Llama Large Language Model ≥ Meta-Llama-3
-Please visit the link https://huggingface.co/models?other=llama to download the latest Llama version
+Please visit [this link](https://huggingface.co/models?other=llama) to download the latest Llama version from [huggingface.co](https://huggingface.co/) or at [this link](https://llama.meta.com/llama-downloads) from the [Meta](https://ai.meta.com/meta-ai/) website.
+Once downloaded, create a folder called LLM as shown in [Folder structure](#folder-structure) and paste the downloaded file in it.

 The following are the dependencies used.
 The script includes lines to automatically download the dependencies and packages if not pre isntalled in the system.
 The following are the dependencies used.
 The app includes lines to automatically download the dependencies and packages if not pre isntalled in the system.
 * .NET libraries:
-  * 1. LLamaSharp
+  * LLamaSharp
-  * 2. MathNet.Numerics
+  * MathNet.Numerics
-  * 3. R.NET
+  * R.NET
 * R packages:
-  * 1. caret
+  * caret
-  * 2. randomForest
+  * randomForest
-  * 3. stats
+  * stats

 ## Inputs and customization